 The same rules apply in your car as in your home.
 You have to clean up in there.
 Go look in your car and see how many crumbs are in there.
 When is the last time you vacuumed?
 If the answer is you can’t remember, then start cleaning your car thoroughly.

 Aside from the obvious crumbs, roaches love cardboard and paper.
 That’s dinner for them.
 So if you have old receipts, old newspapers, cardboard, then make sure you clean all that out.
 And once your done, clean your car with vinegar or some kind of germ killing wash.
+You have to know what cockroaches eat in order to prevent them from coming back.

 And having a clean car is the best way to rid yourself of these roaches.